-- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded electronically on the online school safeguarding incident system (CPOMS) and passed without delay to the DSL.
+- All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded electronically on the online school safeguarding incident system (CPOMS) and an automatic notification will be triggered to a DSL.
 Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, and a note of any action taken, decisions reached and outcomes. - Incident/Welfare concern forms are completed electronically on CPOMS.
-All staff have a login to access the incident forms.
-A DSL, or deputy, need to be linked to the incident forms to be passed on without delay. - Records will be completed as soon as possible after the incident/event, using the child's words and will be dated by the member of staff.
+All staff have a login to access the incident forms. - Records will be completed as soon as possible after the incident/event, using the child's words.
 Child protection records will record facts and not personal opinions.
-A body map will be completed if visible injuries to a child have been observed. - If there is an immediate safeguarding concern the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records are kept confidential and stored securely.
+A body map will be completed if visible injuries to a child have been observed. - If there is an immediate safeguarding concern the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records (of a written format in the case of the internet not working or paper reports being handed by external agencies) are kept confidential and stored securely in the Acting Headteacher's office.
+This includes forms recording low level concerns.
 Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the school.
 Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All child protection records will be transferred in accordance with data protection legislation to the child's subsequent school, under confidential and separate cover as soon as possible; within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-Child Protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support.
+Child Protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained.

-- Where the school receives child protection files from another setting, the DSL will ensure key staff such as the special educational needs coordinator (Dan Cook), will be made aware of relevant information as required. - Where a pupil joins the school and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the pupil, and if so, if the files have been sent.
+- In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support. - Where the school receives child protection files from another setting, the DSL will ensure key staff will be made aware of relevant information as required. - Where a pupil joins the school and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the pupil, and if so, if the files have been sent.